tsunami416604/azure-docs.hu-hu/articles/cloud-services-nodejs-develop-deploy-cloud9.md

 -   Update an existing Azure deployment
 -   Move projects between staging and production deployments

-[Cloud9 IDE][] provides a cross-platform, browser-based development environment.
+[Cloud9 IDE][Cloud9 IDE] provides a cross-platform, browser-based development environment.
 One of the features Cloud9 supports for Node.js projects is that you can directly deploy to Azure from within the IDE.
 Cloud9 also integrates with the GitHub and BitBucket repository